Simple proof of confidentiality for private quantum channels in noisy environments: Confidentiality of a noisy measurement-based implementation of the hashing protocol

 Thus we need to have $\alpha^2 q \in [q_{-},q_{+}]$ to pass the parameter estimation and run the hashing protocol.
 Observe that $\alpha^2 q$ transforms to the fidelity $F'$ of the initial states, including the noise of the resource state, via $\alpha^2 q = (4F'-1)/3$.
 Therefore we modify the parameter estimation to continue with the hashing protocol whenever the estimate of the fidelity $\overline{F}$ of the initial states satisfies

 see Fig. \ref{fig:app:noise:pe}.

 We denote the protocols with modified parameter estimation according to condition (\ref{eq:pemodified}) by the maps $\E^{s,\alpha-\mathrm{in}}$ and $\F^{s,\alpha-\mathrm{in}}$ respectively.
-It follows immediately from the definition of the protocols that we achieve the same confidentiality level (\ref{eq:conf:arb}) as for the noiseless protocols, Alice and Bob will just abort the protocol more often.
+It follows immediately from the definition of the protocols that we achieve the same confidentiality level of Eq. (\ref{eq:conf:arb}) of the main text as for the noiseless protocols, Alice and Bob will just abort the protocol more often.
 Hence we easily deduce

-We now extend the confidentiality proof to the full noisy measurement-based hashing protocol as follows: Since we can effectively move noise of level $\alpha$ acting on the input qubits of the resource states to the to-be-purified ensemble, the modification (\ref{eq:pemodified}) of the parameter estimation extends the confidentiality proof via (\ref{eq:conf:noise:in}) to noise acting on the input qubits of the resource state.
+We now extend the confidentiality proof to a full noisy measurement-based implementation of the hashing protocol protocol as follows: Since we can effectively move noise of level $\alpha$ acting on the input qubits of the resource states to the to-be-purified ensemble, the modification (\ref{eq:pemodified}) of the parameter estimation extends the confidentiality proof via (\ref{eq:conf:noise:in}) to noise acting on the input qubits of the resource state.
 For noise acting on the output qubits we use the following observation: Because the noise is assumed to be of the form (\ref{eq:ldn:app}) it is also CPTP.
 By denoting the noise acting on the output qubits as $\NN^{\alpha} = \bigotimes^{m}_{j=1} \mathcal{D}_{j;A}(\alpha) \mathcal{D}_{j;B}(\alpha)$ where $A$ and $B$ denote Alice's and Bob's parts of the final Bell-pairs, the noisy real protocol and ideal protocol read as $\E^{s,\alpha} = \NN^{\alpha} \circ \E^{s,\alpha-\mathrm{in}}$ and $\F^{s,\alpha} = \NN^{\alpha} \circ \F^{s,\alpha-\mathrm{in}}$ respectively \footnote{This is due to the fact that we can assume that the noise acting on the output qubits is applied after the protocol(s) have finished.}.
 Hence (\ref{eq:conf:noise:in}) and the contractivity of the $1-$norm for CPTP maps imply

 What remains to be dealt with are the Pauli byproduct operators due to the measurement outcomes at the inputs, but since LDN of the form (\ref{eq:ldn:app}) commutes with the Pauli byproduct operators we do not have to worry about them in the proof of confidentiality, which completes the proof. \end{proof}